chvlyl/ISIC2018/README.md

 By default, the predicted masks will be saved in the prediction folder

 ## Some notes
 1. I trained the model with multi-GPUs.
-If you run my code on single GPU, you may get an error about the parameter name mismatch.
-I think this is a bug in Pytorch and currently I don't have a good solution rather than manually modify the parameter names (remove the 'module' prefix)
+If you run my code on a single GPU, you may get an error about the parameter name mismatch.
+I think this is a bug in Pytorch and currently I don't have a good solution rather than manually modifying the parameter names (remove the 'module' prefix)

 2. When I developed the model, I tried many different things.
 I commented out some code and kept them just in case you may be interested in trying them out.

 ## Further improvement
-1. I entered in this competition relatively late and I probably only had one month to work on it in part-time.
+1. I entered in this competition relatively late and I only had one month to work on it in part-time.
 Therefore, I believe many things can still be improved.
 Feel free to copy my code and work on it.

 2. I probably still need to clean my code when I have time.